TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

 ---------------

 The :py:cli:`diplomat split_videos` command provides functionality for both trimming and splitting videos into segments.
-It allows for splitting the video into fixed length segments or at exact second based offsets, as shown below:
+It allows for splitting a video into fixed length segments or at exact second based offsets, as shown below:

 .. code-block:: sh